xibosignage/xibo-manual/source/en/media_module_weather.md

 Click the link for further details [Dark Sky - announcement](https://blog.darksky.net/dark-sky-has-a-new-home/)

-We have chosen [OpenWeather](https://openweathermap.org/) as an alternative, follow the Installation steps below to provide an API key.
+We have chosen [OpenWeather](https://openweathermap.org/) as an alternative, follow the **Installation** steps below to provide an API key.
 {/tip}

-The Weather Widget provides current daily weather forecasts worldwide using a service called [Open Weather Map](https://openweathermap.org/) as a source of weather data.

-{nonwhite}
-{cloud}

-The Weather Module is configured for **Xibo in the Cloud** customers and is provided as part of the service.
-Please skip the installation steps detailed below and proceed with the set-up at the **Add Weather Widget** section.

-**Please note:** No action is required with the change of weather provider, as this is handled as part of the Cloud subscription service.

-{/cloud}

-**Non-Xibo in the Cloud customers please follow the installation steps as detailed below.**

-{/nonwhite}

 ## Installation